Tuhinshubhra/RED_HAWK/crawl/readme.txt

  - backup.ini : contains a list of commonly known backup files.
  - others.ini : basically all the other lists.

-• Pleas NOTE the lists are separeted by COMMA "," any other type of separation used will cause error while crawling.
+• Please NOTE the lists are separeted by COMMA "," any other type of separation used will cause error while crawling.